 |Persons with Disabilities (PwD)||45|

-Aspirants have to mention caste or community details as per CAT Caste Certificate Format specified in the application form.
-Students belonging to OBC (NCL) caste must produce the pertaining certificate for CAT Exam 2020.
+Aspirants have to mention caste or community details as per the CAT Caste Certificate Format specified in the application form.
+Students belonging to OBC (NCL) caste must produce the pertaining certificate wherever necessary for CAT Exam 2020.

 CAT 2020 Syllabus Details